 The GPA is determined by dividing the total number of earned quality points by the number of hours towards the GPA.
 Grades of AU, I and W are excluded from the calculations.
-Other symbols in use (not included in computation of average):
+Other symbols in use (not included in computation of average).
+Note: The student's final grade average is rounded to two decimal places: